zhaoyuzhi/zhaoyuzhi/README.md

 - 🔭 I got the Ph.D. degree from City University of Hong Kong, Hong Kong SAR, China and the B.Eng degree from Huazhong University of Science of Technology, Wuhan, China

-- 🌱 I'm currently focused on image and video processing, generative models, especially AIGC
+- 🌱 My research interests include image and video processing and generative models.
+Recently, I focus on AI-Generated Content (AIGC) and Multimodal Large Language Model (MLLM)

 - 💬 How to reach me: **yzzhao2-c@my.cityu.edu.hk**